nkn002/nkn002.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the College of William and Mary advised by [Dr. Antonio Mastropaolo](https://antoniomastropaolo.com).
-I am fortunated to be mentored by [Anh Totti Nguyen](https://anhnguyen.me/research/), [Truong-Son Hy](https://hytruongson.github.io/HySonLab/), and [Thiago Serra](https://tippie.uiowa.edu/people/thiago-serra).
+I am a PhD student at the College of William and Mary advised by [Antonio Mastropaolo](https://antoniomastropaolo.com).
+I am also fortunated to be mentored by [Anh Totti Nguyen](https://anhnguyen.me/research/), [Truong-Son Hy](https://hytruongson.github.io/HySonLab/), and [Thiago Serra](https://tippie.uiowa.edu/people/thiago-serra).

 I am interested in **multimodal AI** and **trustworthy AI**: (1) evaluating and understanding LLMs/MLLMs and (2) making AI systems more robust and interpretable in high-stakes domains such as healthcare.